alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 `$addFields`.
 Ideally, we want to hide this implementation detail and extract both stages together.

-To do so, we once again extract a factory method, except that this time we'll be returning a `Pipeline` instance:
+To do so, we once again extract a factory method, except that this time we'll return a `Pipeline` instance:

 ```php
 public static function groupAndAssembleFuelTypePriceObject(